-According to the Ghana Education Service (GES), candidates who just completed the recently concluded BECE will start selecting the SHS they would like to attend from
+According to the Ghana Education Service (GES), candidates who just completed the recently concluded BECE will start selecting the SHS they would like to attend.

 For candidates, parents, and guardians, it’s important to have a clear understanding of how the SHS school placement works.

 Following the release of BECE results by WAEC, the placement process will begin.
 Using the candidate’s aggregate from his or her four core subjects (English, Maths, Integrated Science and Social Studies) plus the two best grades from his or her elective subjects.

 The vacancies declared earlier by each school are then fed into the CSSPS Portal.
 There are three modes by which placement is done under the CSSPS:

 - Automatic Placement